McGowan Reporting, LLC

 There's lots more, I'm sure, that I'm missing, but at least you've gotten the highlights of this active leprechaun's life in Mankato.
 Many, many thanks to my sister Caroline who helped so much with all this blather!

-Copyright © 2016 by McGowan Reporting, LLC
+Copyright © McGowan Reporting, LLC